sfepy/sfepy/doc/tutorial.rst

     #!
 Materials
     #! ---------
-    #$ Here we define just a constant coefficient $c$ of the Poisson equation.
+    #$ Here we define just a constant coefficient $c$ of the Poisson equation,
-    #$ The 'here' mode says that.
-Other possible mode is 'function', for
+    #$ using the 'values' attribute.
+Other possible attribute is 'function', for
     #$ material coefficients computed/obtained at runtime.

     material_2 = {